| | | | | |

 The Thrustmaster T248 bundle includes a racing wheel alongside a set of magnetic paddles, which is the perfect way to start your sim racing without breaking the bank.
 At just $399, you’re getting the latest Hybrid-drive technology that uses belt and gear-driven motors and offers an improved force feedback experience compared to the previous-gen wheels.

-The feel of steering feels solid with its padded outer portion and the tons of on-board buttons make it easy to navigate.
-Furthermore, there’s also a small screen on the wheel which you can use to customize your experience on the go by opting for different force feedback experiences and a bunch of other controls.
+The feel of steering feels solid with its padded outer portion and the tons of on-board buttons make it easy to scan.
+Plus, there’s also a small screen on the wheel which you can use to customise your experience on the go by opting for different force feedback experiences and a bunch of other controls.

-Moreover, you’re getting a plastic body in the middle with magnetic paddle shifters on the back.
-As for the pedals, you’ll get magnetic pedals and can customize the break sensitivity as well.
+Beyond that, you’re getting a plastic body in the middle with magnetic paddle shifters on the back.
+As for the pedals, you’ll get magnetic pedals and can customise the brake sensitivity as well.
 Overall, this bundle is a pretty excellent option for anyone looking to start their sim racing journey, and since this bundle supports PS5 right out of the box, you won’t have any problems setting it up.

 T300RS GT